delamorte/spiritquestRL/README.md

 - [jcerise's roguelike tutorial for Go](https://jeremyceri.se/roguelikes/)
 - [BearLibTerminal](http://foo.wyrd.name/en:bearlibterminal)
 - [tcod](https://python-tcod.readthedocs.io/en/latest/installation.html)

+## Licenses
-- Original tileset by Adam Bolt
+Tilesets by Adam Bolt and Oryx Design Lab.
+Oryx tileset is NOT covered under the MIT license.
+Adam Bolt's graphics may be redistributed and used for any purpose, with or without modification.